If you want a good indication of how a company actually operates day to day, you need only look at their standard operating procedures.

 There are a lot of options when it comes to the actual SOP format, and the one that’s best can depend on all kinds of factors, including industry standards, company philosophy, type of process, and individual preference.

-- Hierarchical List: If the process proves slightly more complicated, where more instructions are required, a hierarchical list is used.
+- Hierarchical List: If the process proves slightly more complicated, where more instructions are required, consider a hierarchical list for your SOP format.
 Numbered or bulleted points are stepped (1a, 1b) in order to organize greater detail.

 - Checklist: When the order of processes isn’t necessarily important, checklist SOPs may prove more flexible and convenient for the employee.
 This format is particularly well-suited to situations where repetitive tasks are completed quickly, such as a housekeeping checklist.

-- Flowchart Format: When multiple outcomes are possible at certain points of the process in question, flowcharts are the preferred choice.
+- Flowchart Format: When multiple outcomes are possible at certain points of the process, flowcharts are a great SOP format.
 They are a more flexible approach that often require decisions to be made, which influence the final pathway of the process.

 - Video: When a process is especially challenging, or its nature demands a more visual format, video SOPs can be an effective solution.
 Demonstrating processes with video footage is perhaps most familiar within the training and onboarding context, and given that around 65% of people are visual learners, it may be a good idea to represent some instruction in this way.